monk-io/docs/docs/running-templates.md

        --help, -h       show help (default: false)
 ```

-In this example we use a MongoDB template published by Monk.
+In this example we use a MongoDB Kit published by Monk.
 It is based on Bitnami's MongoDB container image.
-You can pick any other template from the available ones of course.
+You can pick any other Kit from the available ones of course.

 To install MongoDB, simply run: